-The U.S. Chess Center will offer online classes for elementary school students beginning September 30.
-These
+The U.S. Chess Center offers online classes for elementary school students in two 15-week sessions each year.
+The fall

 For information about our classes for students in grades 1 - 6, please click here.